joshplant/Codiad-System-Information/README.md

  - More to come...

 ## Installing
 Open up your server in an SSH, cd to Codiad's plugin directory and clone this repository.
 Reload Codiad and the plugin should now be ready to use.
+Look for "Server Stats" in the plugin section of the right side bar.
 ```
 cd /var/www/Codiad/plugins
 git clone https://github.com/jpl42/Codiad-System-Information.git